 American Standard serial numbers are usually located on the exterior of the unit, whether it’s on top, front, or sides.
 On occasion, you may find the serial number inside of the unit, accessed by opening a removable front cover.

-The serial number label is located on the top, right-rear of the outdoor unit.
+For American Standard Air Conditioner or Heat Pump; the serial number label is located on the top, right-rear of the outdoor unit.

-The serial number label is located on the right or left side of the indoor unit. (closet, attic, basement, garage)
+For American Standard Furnace; the serial number label is located on the right or left side of the indoor unit. (closet, attic, basement, garage)

-The serial number label is located on the front panel of the indoor unit. (closet, attic, basement, garage)
+For American Standard Air Handler; the serial number label is located on the front panel of the indoor unit. (closet, attic, basement, garage)

-The serial number label is located behind the front cover.
+For American Standard Thermostat; the serial number label is located behind the front cover.
 (Remove from wall plate)

-The serial number label is located on the bottom of the unit. (near furnace or air handler)
+For American Standard Humidifier; the serial number label is located on the bottom of the unit. (near furnace or air handler)

 Not all of the information labels seen on and in HVAC units are data tags.
 Don’t get confused and don’t think that as you are unable to find the model and serial number on a label that isn’t a data tag.
-Look more deeply on the outside and inside of the unit.
-A true “data tag” includes brand, model number, and serial number, often along with other information.

-How To Determine The Age Of American Standard
+How To Determine The Age Of American Standard HVAC

-To read the American Standard serial number is very easy.
+You can find the age of American Standard HVAC by decoding the serial number.
 The production date can be found in the first 4 or 5 digits of serial number.
-Here we have an example of serial number nomenclature and how read it.

 Serial Number #7236TPW3F – This style of serial number are used from 2000 – 2009